Milestone-Proposal:Colossus

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.

-The primary evidence in support of the Colossus story is contained within the release by the UK Government of a secret 1945 document written by the Bletchley Park code breakers themselves:
+The primary evidence in support of the Colossus story is contained within the release by the UK Government of the secret 1945 document written by the Bletchley Park code breakers themselves:

 1) Good, Jack; Michie, Donald; Timms, Geoffrey (1945), General Report on Tunny: With Emphasis on Statistical Methods, UK Public Record Office HW 25/4 and HW 25/5.